Kaleidoscope Crochet Wrap

 • Each step of Rnd 1 of the Edging is written on a separate line for clarity.

-• A stitch chart is included at the end of the pattern for reference.
+• A stitch chart is included at the end of the PDF for reference.

 Fashion Styling